AlexGeControl/Full-Stacker--08-flask-deployment/README.md

 In this project a Flask API will be containerized and deployed to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

-The Flask app that will be used for this project consists of a simple API with three endpoints:
+The Flask app has the following three API endpoints

 - `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.